mlin6436/eden/ruby/install ruby via rvm.md

 ```

 This can be fixed by going into `Preference` -> `Title and Command`, and tick `Run command as a login shell`.

-### Summary

-Until now, I have a working version of Ruby managed by RVM.